EchoEkhi/lead-knight/README.md

 #### Manage Users

 Users are used to track ownership of peers.
-It has many of the functions of the `peer` object (refer to documantation in GraphiQL), with an additional `peerLimit` to limit how many peers it can own.
+It has many of the functionalities of the `peer` object (refer to documantation in GraphiQL), with an additional `peerLimit` to limit how many peers it can own.

-Users also have `upload`, `download` and `timeUsed`, which is calculated by the sum of all peers belonging to them.
+Users also have `upload`, `download` and `timeUsed`, which is calculated by the sum of all peers belonging to them. `clearUsers` can be used to clear all of the user's peers' usage information.

 Users have `dataLimit` and `timeLimit` as well, and that is checked against the user's own `upload`, `download` and `timeUsed`.
 When a limit is reached, **all** of the user's peers will be disabled.
 An optional message can be sent back to the main controller site (defined in `.env` file).